-Conversely, if the saddle is too far down in the front your sit bones can support you, but you’ll be sliding forward and subsequently applying too much pressure on your hands.
+Conversely, if the saddle is too far down at the front your sit bones can support you, but you’ll be sliding forward and subsequently applying too much pressure on your hands.

-Use a clipboard and a digital inclinometer (or smartphone level app) to determine saddle tilt.
+Use a piece of board and a digital inclinometer (or smartphone level app) to determine saddle tilt.
 Write it down!
-Make sure your bike is level, and if not take in to account the fact that it’s not.
+Make sure your bike is level and if not, take in to account the fact that it’s not.
 Now try moving things around to see what provides the most support, structurally speaking.

-Most saddles fall in to a 0-6 degree range, with positive (nose up) numbers rarely a possibility.
+Most saddles fall into a 0- to 6-degree range, with positive (nose up) numbers rarely a possibility.
 Yes, it’s a bit of an arbitrary number, but I find it prevents extremes for new riders, which isn’t uncommon.

-After adjustments have been made, if you still haven’t found true comfort, keep moving things around.
-Don’t forget to document your changes, and how your body has responded.
+If you still haven’t found true comfort after adjustments have been made, keep moving things around.
+Don’t forget to document your changes and how your body has responded.

-If you’re not finding comfort within a few centimeters of your starting point, it’s likely time to head to your local bike shop to investigate your seat shape and width.
+If you’re not finding comfort within a few centimetres of your starting point it’s likely time to head to your local bike shop to investigate your seat shape and width.